abdulrahman20242/File-Organizer_v2/README.md

 ## 📒 Project Structure

-*   `file_organizer.py`: Contains all the backend logic for file operations (listing, moving, organizing, undoing).
+*   `file_organizer.py`: Contains all the backend logic for file operations.
 It has no dependency on the GUI.
 *   `file_organizer_gui.py`: The main file for the PySide6 graphical user interface.
-*   `translations.json`: Stores the text strings for multi-language support (English & Arabic).
+*   `translations.json`: Stores text strings for multi-language support (English & Arabic).
 *   `categories.json`: Default and user-customizable file type categories.
 *   `test_organizer.py`: The `pytest` test suite for the backend logic.
-*   `requirements.txt`: Project dependencies.
+*   `requirements.txt`: Contains the main dependencies required to run the application.
+*   `requirements-dev.txt`: Contains extra dependencies for development, such as for running tests (`pytest`).